mkulesh/onpc/README.md

 - Please note that the app does not support the music streaming from your phone to the network player or the receiver
 - In order to login into Deezer, Tidal, or Spotify, you need the official Onkyo/Denon app additionally to this app
 - Pioneer models before year 2016 are NOT supported, for example: VSX-424, VSX-529, VSX-830, VSX-920K, VSX-923, VSX-924, VSX-1021, VSX-1121, SC-95, SC-LX79, N-50, N-50a, N-70A
-- Following Denon models are not supported: AVR-X1000, DNP-730AE, Heos Link 2
+- Following Denon models are not supported: AVR-X1000, DNP-730AE, Heos Link 2, Denon Home 150
+- Following Marantz models are not supported: Marantz n40
 - Following models do not support "Play Queue" feature (that is a limitation of the Onkyo firmware): CR-N765, DTR-40.5, HM76, HT-R693, HT-R695, TX-8130, TX-8150, TX-NR626, TX-NR636, TX-NR646, TX-RZ900

 ## Supported devices